- Safety and Health Topics

 Workers may file a complaint to have OSHA inspect their workplace if they believe that their employer is not following OSHA standards or that there are serious hazards.
 Workers can file a complaint with OSHA by calling 1-800-321-OSHA (6742), online via eComplaint Form, or by printing the complaint form and mailing or faxing it to the local OSHA area office.
 Complaints that are signed by a worker are more likely to result in an inspection.

 If you think your job is unsafe or if you have questions, contact OSHA at 1-800-321-OSHA (6742).
 Your contact will be kept confidential.
 We can help.
 For other valuable worker protection information, such as Workers' Rights, Employer Responsibilities, and other services OSHA offers, visit OSHA's Workers' page.

-- NEW NIOSH Science Blog.
+- NIOSH Science Blog.
 Describes series of palm tree worker fatalities in the Western U.S. due to the aging palm trees and intensified by the drought, workers are crushed while trimming dead palm fronds.
 The blog lists measures to prevent further deaths.